5 thoughtful ways to answer the question ‘How are you?’

-When somebody asks, “How are you?” you may find yourself pausing.
+When somebody asks, “how are you?” you may find yourself pausing.
 The pandemic has created a world in which we’re not even sure of our feelings—let along what feelings to share.

-If you fall back on cheery answers like “awesome!” or “things are great,” you may sound insensitive or not genuine.
+If you fall back on cheery answers like “awesome” or “things are great,” you may sound insensitive or not genuine.
 Alternately, if you delve into the complexities of life—kids at home, incredible fatigue, or the other byproducts of the pandemic, you may feel you’re offering up too much information and excessive negativity.

-The classic ‘I’m fine, thanks,” is good to use when you don’t necessarily want to pursue the conversation much more.
+The classic “I’m fine, thanks,” is good to use when you don’t necessarily want to pursue the conversation much more.
 For instance, if you’re in a store and a clerk at the checkout asks you how you are, you can offer this response as a courtesy.
 But it’s definitely a conversation stopper.
 It’s a polite way of saying “end of discussion.”
 (That’s okay sometimes.
 There’s no need to pressure yourself into being socially engaged in every situation.)

 The following answers open the door for a deeper moment of connection and will serve you well in various situations: